rikmwouters/CodacyChallengeH2/README.md

 ## Troubleshooting

 ### The servlet won't start
 If another application is already running on port 8080, the servlet is prevented from running.
-You can check whether the port is taken using the command ``` lsof -i:8080 ```.
-If a process on this port needs to be killed, the command ```kill $(lsof -t -i:8080)``` can be used for that.
+You can check whether the port is taken by using the command ``` lsof -i:8080 ```.
+If a process needs to be killed, the command ```kill $(lsof -t -i:8080)``` can be used for that.